Linux Thin Client Server

 Tech-savvy or non-tech-savvy, you have probably heard about how Linux provides a desktop operating system with vast settings and configurations.
-It was a natural choice for companies that sought something unique in an OS.
+It was the natural choice for companies that sought something unique in an OS.
 When we talk about its Thin Client approach, Linux allows businesses to set up workstations with minimum installations which offload the bulk of the work to a centralized server.

-Some are of the view that with all its options and components installed, Linux monopolizes resources that may affect performance and ultimately, add to costs.
+Some businesses are of the view that with all its options and components installed, Linux monopolizes resources that may affect performance and ultimately, add to costs.
 In other words, Linux Thin Clients had too many shortcomings to be considered a realistic option for employees to access their virtual apps and desktops from.

 Vendors also offer models optimized for modern desktop technologies like VMWare, Citrix, and Microsoft.
 Others deliver maximum performance in VDI environments through protocols along the lines of Blast Extreme, PCoIP, RDP, HDX, HDX Premium, and HDX 3D Pro.

 The question is: how does this match against Windows 10 IoT Enterprise Thin Clients?
 Let’s find out.

 Windows 10 IoT comes from the Windows 10 team that introduces world-class security, performance, and manageability to the IoT.
 Its primary objective is to assist companies in building their family of Internet of Things with protected devices.
 Administrators can then quickly provision, easily manage, and effortlessly connect these to a cloud strategy.